healthyplatforms/cakephp-restkit/README.md

 Current limitations:

-* automagic SimpleXML generation tested for CakePHP find() results with 'recursive' 0 and 1 only
+* automagic SimpleXML reformatting for CakePHP find() results limited to 'recursive' levels 0 and 1
-* automagic SimpleXML generation broken for CakePHP find('first') and findById() results

 ## Features